If you’re looking for January journaling prompts, I’m happy to inform you that you’ve come to the right place! 😉

 Honestly, I have no idea why it was so because the creative freedom I got from journaling felt amazing – plus the insights that might suddenly emerge shed a light on my true self and show me the direction I should take. (definitely not something to underestimate!)

 Anyway, as I said, this year I’ve decided to bring back my journaling habit and these monthly journaling prompts are my way to stay consistent about it all year long.

 (hopefully, by the time the year ends, my journaling habit will be firmly formed, and I will continue practicing it 😉 )

 In case you too would like to grow your journaling side, these journaling prompts can give you the inspiration you might need.

 (so it’s a win-win for both of us!)

-In case you’re new to this site, last year I did theme doodle challenges (you can check them out if you feel artistic), so in order to simplify things I’ve decided to keep the same theme for each month and brainstorm journaling prompts around the subject – this way I also hope to have no two journaling prompts the same!
+In case you’re new to this site, last year I had themed doodle challenges (check them out if you feel artistic), so in order to simplify things I’ve decided to keep the same theme for each month and brainstorm journaling prompts around the subject – this way I also hope to have no two journaling prompts the same!